cybersafe-dev/cybersafety-tool/content/minisite.md

 ---
 minisitecontent:
-  tool: >+
+  tool: >-
-    Welcome to the CyberSafeIreland Self-Assessment Tool for Schools.
+    Welcome to the CyberSafeIreland Self-Assessment Tool for Schools.\

+    \

     This tool provides an opportunity for you to evaluate your school’s level of cybersafety across a series of categories with questionnaires aimed at school Leadership, Teachers and Pupils.